Traditional & Modern Pubic Transport in Jakarta

-Becak were banned within the Jakarta city limits in 1994 due to their propensity to cause traffic jams.
+Becak were banned within the Jakarta city limits in the mid-90s due to their propensity to cause traffic jams.
 Former President Soeharto (and others) also wanted to eradicate becak from the city streets because they felt the work to be degrading to the drivers.
-Becak are widely missed by people who live in housing complexes off the main roads and small roads which are not serviced by bus routes - as their sheer numbers in the city prior to the crackdown attests to how widely they were used.
-It used to be a common site in Jakarta to see becak drivers taking children to school each morning, and women home from the pasar (traditional market).
+For years, becak were missed by people who live in housing complexes off the main roads and small roads which are not serviced by bus routes.
+Their sheer numbers in the city prior to the crackdown attests to how widely they were used.
+It used to be a common site in major cities throughout Indonesia to see becak drivers taking children to school each morning, and women home from the pasar (traditional market).

-However, you may still be able to find an occasional becak driver ignoring the ban in certain locations within the city limits.
+However, you may still be able to find an occasional becak driver ignoring the ban in distant suburbs of metropolitan areas and smaller towns.
 Outside city limits becak are still found at the junctions of main roads and smaller country lanes that don't have smaller bus routes.
 Models of becak are different in each city they are found in across Indonesia.